-Bankruptcy Legend: I do not need a lawyer to file Bankruptcy, all I have to do is complete some form
+Bankruptcy Legend: I don't need a lawyer to file Bankruptcy.

 Bankruptcy Legend: I do not need a lawyer to file Bankruptcy, all I have to do is complete some forms.